 Stolen Crowns was the working title for a series I started with Random House.
 The story just wasn't working out, so my editors and I agreed that I should take a little break.
 I will finish it one day, but for now I'm letting the ideas simmer.

 Are you going on a book tour soon?
 Will you come to my town when you do?

-I will be touring with the release of Thursdays in the fall of 2014.
+I usually tour with the release of a new book, so probably spring 2018.
 I don’t know if I’m coming to your town, my publisher decides that based on how many schools and bookstores are interested in having me talk and sign.

 Will you come to my school even if it’s not part of a tour?

 Maybe.
 When I’m not on official tour I don’t do a lot of school visits these days.
 My kids need me!
 But if your school is interested, have an adult who is in charge of author visits (often a librarian or reading specialist) email me!